Monday, April 8, 2013

 that others had the idea of a person falling off the cliff earlier (©Cardow Cartoon)

 As a layman, it is always astonishing to see how national economies get away with accumulating debts.
 At the same time, private persons, e.g., must leave "their" houses when they can no longer serve the interest of their loans.
 The difference is that states will refinance their debts, an exciting practice, particularly at this moment.
 With the massive volume of money circulating around the globe, new bonds are issued at low interest rates.
-This practice also means that the interest rates of private investments approach zero, future benefits of pension funds will no longer cover the needs of old people, and inflation will loom.
-Experts have coined the term: Financial Repression.
+This practice also means that the interest rates on private investments approach zero, that future benefits of pension funds will no longer cover the needs of older adults, and that inflation will loom.
+Experts have coined the term "financial repression."

 Country Debt in TriUS$ Per cap US$ % of GDP2012 >13 in %